-- 38.1.1.
-Organised assistance (service) may be Permitted on Special Stage Rallies if the SRs allow and providing that the Organisers have provided suitable service areas and a specific time allowance. - 38.1.2.
-Organised assistance anywhere other than in Permitted areas is forbidden. - 38.1.3.
+38.1.1.
+Organised assistance (service) may be permitted on Special Stage Rallies if the SRs allow and providing that the Organisers have provided suitable service areas with Time Controls, and a specific time allowance is permitted for service.
+Single Venue Stage Rallies must allocate a minimum time for Service.
+An exception applies for retired cars intending to apply for a re-start as per authority provided for within supplementary regulations.

+38.1.2.
+Service of a competing car may only be carried out in permitted areas as defined under 38.1.1.
+In any area where Service is not permitted, the presence of service crew, or any vehicle from which equipment or parts are supplied or obtained, or the setting up or the collection or the use of equipment previously deposited, will be considered to be servicing.

+38.1.3.
+Organised assistance anywhere other than in permitted areas is forbidden.

+38.1.4.
 Service vehicles may be required by the SRs or the Official Instructions to follow a prescribed route to and from service areas.
-All other areas would then be 'Out of Bounds' to service vehicles and crews. - 38.1.4.
-In any area where Service is not Permitted, the presence of a service vehicle, or any vehicle from which equipment or parts are supplied or obtained, or the setting up or the collection or the use of equipment previously deposited, will be considered to be servicing. - 38.1.5.
-The above Regulations do not prohibit Organisers advising Competitors of any garages en route, where facilities are available. - 38.1.6.
-Paragraph 38 does not prevent Competitors from making their own vehicles safe to drive. - 38.1.7.
-Competitors may only refuel in areas, not being road sections, specifically designated by the organisers or by using commercially available pump fuel dispensed directly from pumps at filling stations on the rally route.
-No one must be within the vehicle e.g. driver, navigator, service crew, and the engine must be stopped throughout any refuelling operation.
+All other areas would then be 'Out of Bounds' to service vehicles and crews.

+38.1.5.
+Competitors may only refuel in areas which have been specifically designated by the organisers or by using commercially available pump fuel dispensed directly from installed pumps at filling stations on the rally route.
+During refuelling, no one must be within the vehicle e.g. driver, navigator, service crew, and the engine must be stopped throughout any refuelling operation.

-- 38.2.
-Crews may work unassisted on their own cars, using equipment carried in their car, in 'No Service Areas' except: - (a) Within 100m of any Control. - (b) Between a Special Stage Arrival Control and the Special Stage Start Control. - (c) In any Parc Fermé. - 38.2.1.
-The only work permitted in these areas is the following (unassisted): Cleaning lamp glasses, windscreens, windows, identification markings and vehicle registration numbers. - 38.2.2.
+38.2.
+R38 does not prevent Competitors from making their own vehicles safe to drive and crews may work unassisted on their own cars, using equipment carried in their car, in 'No Service Areas' except:

+- (a) Within 100m of any Control.

+- (b) Between a Special Stage Arrival Control and the Special Stage Start Control.

+- (c) In any Parc Fermé.

+38.2.1.
+The only work permitted in these areas is the following (unassisted): Cleaning lamp glasses, windscreens, windows, identification markings and vehicle registration numbers.

+38.2.2.
 Except in the areas listed above, Competitors may also work on their cars with the assistance of other Competitors or any nationally recognised breakdown service or commercial garage not associated with the Entrant and not organised in advance.
-Such service vehicles will not be allowed to enter Official service areas. - 38.3.
-Competitors are responsible for ensuring that their service crews understand and comply with Regulations, and if Official Service Plates are issued, that at all times service vehicles bear the Official Service Plate. - 38.3.1.
+Such service vehicles will not be allowed to enter Official service areas.

+38.3.
+Competitors are responsible for ensuring that their service crews understand and comply with Regulations, and if Official Service Plates are issued, that at all times the Official Service Plate is affixed to the service vehicle.

+38.3.1.
 A Competitor may be fined or otherwise penalised by the Clerk of the Course if the crew of any service vehicle associated with their entry contravenes any regulation or any Official instruction, or acts in a manner contrary to the interests of the event.
 Competitors may also be fined, but not otherwise penalised, for breach of Road Traffic Laws by their service crews.